-By default your user library folder is located at the User/Library sub-folder in your MuLab installation folder.
+By default your user library folder is located at the User/Library sub-folder in the installation folder.

 But you can set a specific folder on your system to be your MuLab User Library folder.

-Similarly you can also overwrite the default factory library location by editing MuLab/User/Settings/PreferredFilesAndFolders.Txt and add/update the line starting with AppLibraryFolderPath so it points to the folder you want.
+Similarly you can also overwrite the default factory library location by editing the "Factory Library Folder" preference.

 There are two ways to include samples in a MUX preset: Link them or Embed them.